Karaoke: Daisuke Inoue

 He initially recorded his own versions of popular songs with his bandmates for the tapes.
 Starting from 1971, Inoue loaned the machines to establishments for free in exchange for a portion of the monthly earnings from the machines.
 He placed the first 8 Jukes in Sannomiya's "snack bars", but they initially failed to take off.
 Inoue then hired hostesses to ostentatiously sing on them, which successfully sparked interest.
 This also caused a great deal of friction with Inoue's fellow musicians, who saw it as drawing customers away from them.

 When profits improved at around four years of operation, he hired professional musicians and rented a recording studio to create the 8-tracks for the machines.
-He made the songs in keys that made them easier for casual singers.
-As such he also included a rudimentary reverb function to help mask singers' deficiencies.
+He made the songs in keys that made them easier for casual singers and included a rudimentary reverb function to help mask singers' deficiencies.
 By this time, the number of units he rented had increased from the initial eleven to around 25,000.
 Club owners from Kobe had started bringing his machines to new clubs in Osaka which became the birthplace of the karaoke boom in Japan.
 He also managed to convince large record labels to include their songs in the tracks for the 8 Jukes.
 For these reasons, Inoue is often considered to be the inventor of the modern business model for karaoke.

 Inoue never patented his machine.
 While initially successful and earning approximately half a million dollars a year, Inoue lost interest in the business.
 He eventually handed over the company to his brother.
 By the 1980s, the idea of coin-operated sing-along machines was picked up by larger Japanese corporations who started manufacturing commercial versions of their own with better technologies like LaserDiscs.